 Optimize the digital frontline

 Digital customer experience software can help in a number of ways here.
-Firstly, the right tools can help you build a model of your overall customer experience, by monitoring experience data and behavioral heuristics and helping with journey optimization as a result.
+Firstly, the right tools can help you build a model of your overall customer experience, by monitoring experience data and behavioural heuristics and helping with journey optimisation as a result.
 So, if website users are struggling to checkout, or people are getting to your ‘download’ page without progressing any further, you’ll know about it.

-Beyond this, digital customer experience software can help you target specific segments with personalized journeys, and streamline self-serve and digital experiences based on real data and actionable insight.
+Beyond this, digital customer experience software can help you target specific segments with personalised journeys, and streamline self-serve and digital experiences based on real data and actionable insight.